Wednesday, August 7, 2019

 An Exceptional Set of 1920's Buddy L vehicles comes to auction

-I'm always when readers write to me.
+I'm always elated when readers write to me.
 And so it was with Mr. Myron Frank.
 Myron had inherited a set of 10 Buddy L cars and trucks, and was asking for advise as to what these fine early 1920's Buddy L toys would garner at auction.

 "Hi, I have a small collection of Buddy L trucks.
 They were my Dad's and he passed.
 I know these have value, but not sure the actual retail.